Shangyu Zhejiang, China Travel Guide

 Organizing your departure from Shangyu is as important as planning your arrival.
 Ensure you allow ample time for airport procedures, especially for global flights.
 No specific exit fees or taxes for tourists departing China.

-Major airports provide a range of facilities for departing travelers, including lounges, various dining options, retail stores, and duty-free shopping (at international airports).
+Major airports provide a range of facilities for departing travelers, including lounges, various dining options, retail stores, plus duty-free shopping (at international airports).
 Train stations also provide waiting areas, dining options, and local stores.

 Ensure luggage meets airline weight/size restrictions.